hunyadi/md2conf/CONTRIBUTING.md

 # Contributing

 We want to make contributing to this project as easy and transparent as possible.

-## Pull Requests
+## Pull requests

 We actively welcome your pull requests.
+Keep changes concise to help reviewers.
+Make sure you focus on a single bugfix or a single feature.

-### Pre-reqs
+### Prerequisites

-1. Python is setup.
-Minimum version we support is 3.8 so you should develop using that.
+Python is installed.
+Minimum version we support is Python 3.8.

-### Helping you get setup
+### Helping you get set up

-0. Create a GitHub issue proposing the issue or feature you would like to have added.
+1. Create a GitHub issue proposing the feature you would like to have added.
-1. Fork the repo and create your branch from `master`.
+2. Fork the repo and create your branch from `master`.
-2. Setup your enviornment
+3. Set up your environment:

    ```
    git clone git@github.com:<your github username>/md2conf.git